zakilur/helm-charts/docs/minikube.md

 ## Setup Helm

-Before running helm commands, we need to configure our helm tiller.
-This is the server which runs on our kubernetes cluster and acts as a endpoint for our command line `helm` commands.
+Before running Helm commands, we need to configure our Helm Tiller.
+This is the server which runs on our Kubernetes cluster and acts as a endpoint for our command line `helm` commands.

 ```console
 $ helm init